 - Windows 10

-This topic for the IT professional discusses different methods to administer security policy settings on the local computer or throughout a small- or medium-sized IT organization by using Windows Server 2012 and Windows 8.
+This article discusses different methods to administer security policy settings on a local device or throughout a small- or medium-sized organization.

-Security policy settings should be used as part of your overall security implementation to help secure domain controllers, servers, client computers, and other resources in your organization.
+Security policy settings should be used as part of your overall security implementation to help secure domain controllers, servers, client devices, and other resources in your organization.

-Security settings policies are rules that you can configure on a computer, or multiple computers, for the purpose of protecting resources on a computer or network.
+Security settings policies are rules that you can configure on a device, or multiple devices, for protecting resources on a device or network.
 The Security Settings extension of the Local Group Policy Editor snap-in (Gpedit.msc) allows you to define security configurations as part of a Group Policy Object (GPO).
-The GPOs are linked to Active Directory containers such as sites, domains, and organizational units, and they enable administrators to manage security settings for multiple computers from any computer joined to the domain.
+The GPOs are linked to Active Directory containers such as sites, domains, and organizational units, and they enable administrators to manage security settings for multiple computers from any device joined to the domain.

 Security settings can control:

-For information about each setting, including descriptions, default settings, and management and security considerations, see the Security Policy Settings Reference in the Microsoft Download Center.
+For info about each setting, including descriptions, default settings, and management and security considerations, see Security policy settings reference.